slutske22/tilt-saturate/README.md

 **Creating a Development / Desktop Experience:**<br>
 Considering tilt-saturate relies in mobile device motion events for its central feature, the app is difficult to test / play with in development, or when using on a desktop/laptop browser.
 While a dev can [simulate motion events in Chrome devtools](https://developers.google.com/web/tools/chrome-devtools/device-mode/orientation), this is a painful and clunky experience.
 I implemented the `<Simulator />` component, which makes the same saturate-on-tilt experience available through a [circular slider](https://github.com/petecorreia/react-circular-input).

+## Room for Improvement

+The tilt simulator is a nice feature when not on mobile.
+However, when on a mobile device, it is rendered functionally useless, as the `deviceorientation` event fires so frequently that it overrides any user input from the `<CircularInput />`.
+Ideally, the app should conditionally render the button to open the `<Simulator />` based on whether or not the device being used is a mobile one.

+Also, much more testing is needed across different devices and browsers to make sure the behavior is consistent across various environments.

 ## Available Scripts

 All scrips are inherited from a standard create-react-app application.
 In the project directory, you can run: